Sasikala-Ravichandran/handlebar_templating_with_json/README.md

 # Handlebar Templating with json

-Getting Json data from external "http://www.omdbapi.com/" and displaying it in page using javascript templating language HandleBars.js
+Getting Json data from external "http://www.omdbapi.com/" and displaying it in a page using javascript templating language HandleBars.js